cassiomeira12/tractian/README.md

 ---
 <br />

-### 🔥 Executar Tractian App
+### 🔥 How to Run Tractian App
-- O App está disponível na raíz do projeto e pode ser baixado clicando no link: [tractian-app-release.apk](https://github.com/cassiomeira12/tractian/blob/master/tractian-app-release.apk)
+- The App is available at the root of the project and can be downloaded by clicking on the link: [tractian-app-release.apk](https://github.com/cassiomeira12/tractian/blob/master/tractian-app-release.apk)
-- O App pode ser executado rodando os comandos do Flutter
+- The App can be run by running Flutter commands
   - **flutter pub get**
   - **flutter run**
 ---